zachwolek/burrito-builder-ui/README.md

 Add functionality to enable form submission only when at least one ingredient and a name have been added to the order.
 If either of these two requirements is missing, the form should not be submittable.
 Upon successful submission, a POST request should be made to the server.

 New orders should only be displayed on the page IF the POST request is successful.
-On refresh, the new order should persist on the page. **(You shouldn't _need_ to refresh the page to see the new order, though.)**
+The user should see the new order displayed without the page refreshing.
+The new order should persist on the DOM after refreshing as well.

 ### Iteration 4